 Again, you can find out how much you might be able to get from the Additional State Pension by requesting a State Pension statement.

 If you did contract out of the Additional State Pension, then when you retire, you’ll get a contracted-out pension from your employer’s workplace pension scheme.
 This is typically the same as or more than you would have got if you didn’t contract out, although the actual amount you’ll get will depend on how your pension has performed.

 How your State Pension is taxed

 Your State Pension is paid to you before any tax is taken off (this is known as being paid gross).
-The amount you can earn tax-free each year, known as your personal allowance, is £12,500 for the 2020/21 tax year, meaning that if the State Pension is your only source of income, you won’t have to pay any tax on it.
+The amount you can earn tax-free each year, known as your personal allowance, is £12,500 both in the 2020/21 and the 2021/22 tax years, meaning that if the State Pension is your only source of income, you won’t have to pay any tax on it.